gobwas/flagutil/README.md

 3) In other way, `flag.Value.Set()` will be called once with value as is.

+> Note that for any type of values the `flag.Value.String()` method is never
+> used to access the "real" value – only for defaults when printing help
+> message.
+To provide "real" value implementations must satisfy `flag.Getter`
+> interface.

 Suppose you have this json configuration:

 ```json